Visas for Belgium

 Expat Protect Plans for France, Benelux or Monaco

 Those travelling to Belgium for holiday or business and who need to apply for a Schengen visa will need to do so at the Belgian consulate or embassy in their home country before they travel.

 Expats wanting to travel to Belgium for business purposes will likely have to include a letter of invitation from the Belgian business party who will be hosting them and a letter from their local employer stating their duties in Belgium.
 Those attending a conference may require proof of registration and accommodation.

-Anyone intending to stay in Belgium for the long term is required to report their presence in the country to their local commune (local authority) within 10 working days of their arrival.
+Anyone intending to stay in Belgium for the long term is required to report their presence in the country to their local commune (local authority) within 90 days of their arrival.
 These new arrivals will usually need to produce their passport or identity card and will then be issued with a Declaration of Presence.